fluiddyn/fluidsimfoam/doc/posters/2023_OF_conf/poster.md

 - Good quality open-source software: tested (coverage > 95%) and documented

-- Description of a set of potential simulations (and not only of one "case").
+- Description of sets of potential simulations (and not only of one "case").
-  Described in a small Python package called a "Fluidsimfoam solver" (with potentially Jinja templates).
+  A set is described in a small Python package called a "Fluidsimfoam solver"

     - Python API to describe and create parametrized input OF files

+    - Potentially Jinja templates

 - Python API and commands to launch, restart, reload simulations, and load/process/plot data (helped by